Top

 If you need legal assistance in seeking, contesting, or managing a conservatorship, you can turn to The Law Office of Donna Bachoura.
 Whether your situation involves an elderly loved one or an adult child, we are well-versed in California law and procedure for the establishment or management of these legal appointments.
 Because our firm exclusively focuses its practice on all matters pertaining to estates and their related issues, we have developed an abundance of knowledge that can be invaluable for our clients.

-An Overview of Conservatorships in California
+Understanding Conservatorships in California

 A conservatorship is a court-ordered arrangement under California law that grants an individual or organization the legal authority to manage another person's assets, healthcare, and/or general welfare.
 The court supervises the conservatorship to protect the interests of the conservatee—the person in need of protection—and ensure all decisions regarding their assets, healthcare, and welfare are in their best interests.